-The Actuarial function, along with the role of Chief Actuary, is currently outsourced to Milliman LLP, the global insurance consultancy firm, under a formal Statement of Work agreed with FIL Life.
-Prior to the appointment of Milliman LLP on 1 November 2018, the Actuarial function was outsourced to Willis Towers Watson.
+The Actuarial function is currently outsourced to Milliman LLP, the global insurance consultancy firm, under a formal Statement of Work agreed with FIL Life.
+The position of Chief Actuary for the Company is held by Oliver Gillespie.

 The Financial SMF 2 role holder provides the internal oversight of the Actuarial function.